The Power of Personal Initiative

 Success comes to those who are proactive.
 Instead of drifting through life doing only what is required, successful people do the extra things that bring more meaning to life.

 No one told Fred Smith to start FedEx; he started it using his own personal initiative.
-No one told Sergey Brin and Larry Page why they should start Google; they did it using their owner personal initiative.
+No one told Sergey Brin and Larry Page why they should start Google; they did it using their own personal initiative.
 No one pushed me every day to do the things that were required of me to achieve my goals; it was the consistent use of my personal initiative that allowed me to achieve them.

-No matter what your goal is—becoming a remarkable mom, an honor student, an outstanding athlete, a top-producing sales person, or the owner of your own business—if you are going to be successful you must use your personal initiative to do the little things required of you to succeed.
+No matter what your goal is—becoming a remarkable mom, an honor student, an outstanding athlete, a top-producing salesperson, or the owner of your own business—if you are going to be successful, you must use your personal initiative to do the little things required of you to succeed.
 Sorry, but it won’t happen any other way.

 Why Do Little Things Matter?